momchil-terziev/momchil-terziev.github.io/resources/working-with-dxf-files.md

 ---
 layout: archive
-title: "Working with ShipX: working with .dxf files"
+title: "Working with ShipX: Passing a data check"
 ---

 **On this page:**